 What's also commendable is that you won't get any refined or empty carbs on this one.
 Thus, users experience no blood sugar spikes.

 While this pre-workout mixes easily and tastes quite nice, a few extra flavors would be a bonus.
 Personally, I tend to get bored of the same flavors.
 You can click here for our full 4Gauge Pre-Workout review.

 3 - Pre Lab Pro

 Pre Lab Pro claims to have selected scientifically chosen ingredients like creatine and L-citrulline, which can help you power up your fitness and exercise routines .

 Many bodybuilders that I work with have noted that it gives them a lot better pumps during weight training as well.

 For those that are sensitive to stimulants, having caffeine-free products like this is ideal.
-But keep in mind that you'll have to swallow 4 to 6 capsules to get the full dose.
+But keep in mind that you'll have to swallow 4 to 6 capsules of this pre-workout to get the full dose.

 If you're a coffee drinker and stimulants don't bother you, then a good dose of caffeine can make quite a difference to your mental performance and motivation.